aarcangeli/Unity-Egged/README.md

 This is the source code of my first released game, made for the Four Color Art Jam 2023.

-You can download it in the browser [here](https://aarcangeli.itch.io/egged)
+You can play it in the browser [here](https://aarcangeli.itch.io/egged)

 ## Screenshots